our daughter

 Choose a Country

 The country you choose will depend on a number of factors, including your age, the gender of the child you want, whether you want an infant or an older child and sometimes even how much you can afford.
-Get familiar with the statistics on international adoption to help you decide. little angels
+Get familiar with the statistics on international adoption to help you decide. adopted siblings

 Find an Adoption Agency